ryotarai/infrataster/README.md

 ## Server

 "Server" is a server you tests.
-Vagrant is very useful to run servers for testing.
+This supports Vagrant, which is very useful to run servers for testing.
 Of course, you can test real servers.

 You should define servers in `spec_helper.rb` like the following: